GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --file-output='': Filename to write build images to -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --insecure-registry=[]: Target registries for built images which are not secure -n, --namespace='': Run deployments in the specified namespace -o, --output={{json .}}: Used in conjunction with --quiet flag.
+      --file-output='': Filename to write build images to -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --insecure-registry=[]: Target registries for built images which are not secure -n, --namespace='default': Run deployments in the specified namespace -o, --output={{json .}}: Used in conjunction with --quiet flag.
 Format output with go-template.
 For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/flags#BuildOutput
   -p, --profile=[]: Activate profiles by name
   -q, --quiet=false: Suppress the build output and print image built on success.
 See --output to format output.